Frequently asked questions

 Will I get training?

 Yes!
 We want to make sure EVERY educator is comfortable with the robotics kit, robotics team management, and competition.
 We will be hosting required professional development training sessions for educators who are awarded the grant.
-In addition to skills needed to start a robotics team, we will also show you Project Lead The Way activities that you can integrate into your classroom and share with other teachers at your school.
+In addition to learning the skills needed to start a robotics team, you will also receive training on Project Lead The Way activities that you can integrate into the classroom.

 What additional expenses for robot parts can I anticipate?

 Between the VEX IQ Super Kit and Project Lead The Way classroom activity parts, your team will be equipped with enough to get started and become competitive.
 An additional optional item to consider is a portable game field, which can be reused each season for all of the game challenges.
-A half field is $99.99 or a full sized 4’ x 8’ field for $199.99; both fields can disassemble and store easily.
-Game elements for the new robot game each season are available from $12.99-$99.99 or you can make your own!
+A full sized 4’ x 8’ field costs $199.99; this field can disassemble and stored easily.
+Game elements for the new robot game each season are available for$99.99.
 For more VEX IQ product details, visit: www.vexrobotics.com/vexiq/products.
-Some teams may want to consider purchasing team t-shirts, snacks during meetings, and travel arrangements to local and regional competitions; however, many teams seek out local companies willing to donate these items.
+Some teams may want to consider purchasing team t-shirts, snacks during meetings, and travel arrangements to local and regional competitions; however, many teams seek out local companies who are willing to sponsor the team and cover the cost of these items.

 How much after school time will coaching a team involve?

 Create a schedule that best meets your team’s availability, needs, objectives, and resources.
 For younger students, it may be helpful to limit meeting length to no more than two hours once a week.
 As competitions approach, your team may decide to meet more frequently in order to better prepare for their participation in the VEX IQ Challenge.
-The average team spends around1-2 hours per week for 6-10 weeks to build their robot.
+The average team spends around 1-2 hours per week for 6-12 weeks to build their robot.
 Teachers could even use classroom time to build their robot.

 When are competitions?